siddou/siddou.github.io/_posts/2019-03-15-aws-developer-notes.md

 ##### S3 101 - Summary
 - Remember that S3 is Object-based: i.e. allows you to upload files.
+- S3 offers encryption services for **data at flight** and **data at rest**
+- RRS - Reduced Redundancy Storage - Objects stored using the RRS option have less redundancy than objects stored using standard Amazon S3 storage
 - Files can be from 0 Bytes to 5 TB.
 - There is unlimited storage.
 - Files are stored in Buckets.